DuroMax XP13000EH - 10500/13000W Dual Fuel Generator With Electric Start

 Power & Run Time

-At a noise rating of 74 dBA (just slightly more noisy than a vacuum cleaner), this generator provides the choice between a classic hand-operated recoil starting mechanism or a user-friendly and hassle-free electric starter (battery included) for starting.
+Featuring a noise rating of 74 dBA (just slightly more noisy than a dishwasher), the generator is equipped with both a traditional recoil pull-start mechanism and a convenient and easy-to-use electric starter (battery included) for starting.

-Regarding its running time, the XP13000EH, with a 8.3 gallons fuel tank, can operate for around 8 hours at 50% load with a full gasoline tank (with fuel consumption estimated at around 1.04 gallons per hour).
-It also offers around 3 hours (on a 20 lbs tank - propane consumption around 1.57 GPH) of operation when using propane.
+In terms of run time, the XP13000EH, boasting a 8.3 gallons fuel tank, can run for around 8 hours at 50% load on a full tank of gasoline (with fuel consumption averaging 1.04 gallons per hour).
+Additionally, it provides around 3 hours (on a 20 lbs tank - propane consumption around 1.57 GPH) of operation with propane.

 Outlets

-Moreover, it presents 1 DC outlet: there's a 5V USB port allowing you to conveniently charge electronics such as mobile phones and tablets.
+Furthermore, it showcases 1 DC outlet: there's a 5V USB port allowing you to conveniently charge electronics such as mobile phones and tablets.

 Portability

-With dimensions of L29 x W30 x H26 in, the standard open frame design of the DuroMax XP13000EH provides stability and easy maintenance access to components, as well as good air circulation.
-The device has been designed for tough environments and demanding outdoor use.
+Measuring L29 x W30 x H26 in, the classic open frame build of the DuroMax XP13000EH delivers stability and easy maintenance access to components, facilitating air circulation.
+This type of design is ideal for tough environments and heavy outdoor use.

-While the generator is considered to be technically 'portable' (in the sense that you can move it), manually lifting and transporting it may be challenging, due to its high weight of 234 lbs.
+Even though this device may be technically portable (as in movable), manipulation and transportation without special equipment can be a challenge, as it weighs 234 pounds.
 Despite the restricted maneuverability, its wheel kit and its folding handle provides a solution, allowing for convenient shifting once the generator is positioned on the ground.

 Features

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the DuroMax XP13000EH also comes with some accessories: funnel, propane hose, tool kit and battery charging cables are included.
+Beyond the standard documentation and an owner's manual (opens in a new tab) to assist with setup, the DuroMax XP13000EH ships with supplementary accessories: tool kit, funnel, propane hose and battery charging cables.
 An official storage cover and a suitable running cover are also available, as separate purchases.

 Product Videos